OfferUp Review: Is It Worth It to Sell Your Stuff?

 I am very familiar with eBay, and my two biggest tips are:

-- For highly desirable items (brand name clothing, rare items), list it as an auction
+• For highly desirable items (brand name clothing, rare items), list them as an auction

 3. Facebook Marketplace

-Facebook is a great way to get more eyeballs on your item, and Facebook Messenger makes it easy to communicate to buyers.
+Facebook Marketplace is a great way to get more eyeballs on your item, and Facebook Messenger makes it easy to communicate with buyers.

-However, I tried listing a snowboard on Facebook, and I received a lot of messages with lowball offers.
+However, I tried listing a snowboard on Facebook and received many messages with lowball offers.
 You just have to take this with a grain of salt and expect it to happen.

 4. Poshmark